Hello everyone! I'm Norm Olsen, Libertarian candidate for

 for 25 years.
 I have lived the American dream.
 I very much want

-each of my six grandchildren to have the same opportunity to
+each of my seven grandchildren to have the same opportunity to

 The Two Party System is Broken